block-base/idp3/README.md

 ## How It Build

 IdP3 uses the Gitcoin Passport credential as its primary source of credentials.
-In turn, Gitcoin Passport relies on Ceramic for data storage, and Ceramic itself uses IPFS.
+In turn, Gitcoin Passport relies on Ceramic for DID based data storage, and Ceramic itself uses IPFS.

 Additionally, IdP3 has incorporated ENS and ApeCoinDAO credentials to demonstrate a broader range of actual use cases.